Yorick Smythies

 Yorick Smythies (21 February 1917 – 1980) was a student and friend of Ludwig Wittgenstein known for his notes of the philosopher's lectures.
 He was also a friend of, and character inspiration for, the novelist (and philosopher) Iris Murdoch.

 Life

 Childhood

 Yorick Smythies was born on 21 February 1917 in Shanklin on the Isle of Wight where Yorick's maternal grandparents were living at the time.
-Yorick was the first child of Kate Marjorie "Joe" Smythies née Gouldsmith, (1892–1975) and Cmdr Bernard Edward Smythies DFC who had been born in 1886 in Dehradum, India.
-Bernard, the younger brother of E. A. Smythies and elder brother of Richard Dawkins' paternal grandmother Edith, was a decorated RAF pilot who was killed in a flying accident at North Weald Airfield on 17 June 1930.
+Yorick was the first child of Kate Marjorie "Joe" Smythies née Gouldsmith, (1892–1975) and Cmdr Bernard Edward Smythies DFC who had been born in 1886 in Dehradun, India.
+Bernard, the younger brother of E. A. Smythies and elder brother of Richard Dawkins' paternal grandmother Enid, was a decorated RAF pilot who was killed in a flying accident at North Weald Airfield on 17 June 1930.
 As well as being survived by his wife, son, and brother, Bernard "Bunny" Smythies would be survived by his father Arthur Smythies (1847- 1934) and by his daughter, Yorick's younger sister.
 Yorick was educated at Harrow.